-If you're a tactile person and love putting pen to paper (we don't blame you!), start a dedicated Gratitude Journal!
-Pick a notebook or customize something special that you dedicate for gratitude.
+If you're a tactile person and love putting pen to paper (we don't blame you!), start a dedicated Gratitude Journal.
+Use our Guide to Gratitude Journals to find one right for you.
 Be consistent and commit to writing in your journal each day, whether it's first thing in the morning or as a reflection before bed.
 In thinking about your day and finding a highlight to write down, you are able to give thoughtful measure to what you truly do have to be thankful for—even on the worst of days.

 3. Set table traditions centered on gratitude.

 Make a gratitude tradition for your family!
 Go around the dinner table and recite something that happened that day for which you’re grateful.
 This simple practice can have stress-busting, mood-lifting benefits.
 By reflecting back on the day through a lens of gratitude, you and your family may unlock new ways of interpreting the events of your day in a manner that grows you and sets you up for a more relaxing night while priming you for a more mindful and successful next day.

 Whether you use a LifePlanner™, paper calendar, or a digital one, adding one small gratitude note a day can add up to an entire week, month, even year of things you're grateful for.
 This healthy habit not only benefits you in the moment but looking back on it later can also have a compound beneficial effect (not to mention the daily practice of noting gratitude can train your brain to be more mindful)!